shaloo/docs.arcana/docs/howto/use-wallet-ui.md

 ### Add/Select a Network

-The {{config.extra.arcana.wallet_name}} allows authenticated app users to sign blockchain transactions on various [[state-of-the-arcana-auth#supported-blockchains|supported blockchain networks]].
-By default, a few of the supported networks are automatically displayed on the wallet home screen.
-Users can select a different network from the drop-down list.
-Additional networks can be added to the default list as long as they are supported by {{config.extra.arcana.product_name}}.
+By default, the {{config.extra.arcana.wallet_name}} UI displays a pre-configured list of blockchain networks.
+Users can select a different network from the drop-down list or add newer networks that are [[state-of-the-arcana-auth#supported-blockchains|supported by the product]].

-To add a network, go to the 'Token Assets' tab in the {{config.extra.arcana.wallet_name}} and select the dropdown next to the blockchain network icon on the top right:
+To add or select a network, click the dropdown next to the blockchain network icon on the top right:

 <img src="/img/icons/wallet_add_network_icon.png" width="60"/>